Image source - Pexels.com

 Unlike the canned ones, fresh labong is a bit hard to prepare.
 Bamboo shoots require skilled care as they contain may toxins and are quite bitter if not prepared properly.
 First, you have to cut them really thin.
 (I used a mandoline slicer) Then you have to leave it on the water to soak overnight.
 The next day, you will have to boil it and then squeeze it dry.
 All these to remove the “dagta” or bitter sap.
 You can probably skip the overnight soaking but that’s how my mom did it, and haven’t questioned it.

-If you’re looking for something different to serve on your table, try this Filipino dish.
-It’s hearty, creamy, and
+If you’re looking for something different to serve on your table, try this Filipino labong recipe.
+It’s hearty dish, creamy, and straightforward that comes together easily for busy families.